bodkan/slendr/inst/extdata/backend_comments.md

 ---

-### Done ✅ & Zoom call ☎️
+### Done ✅

 > evaluate_interactions() does "if (SPATIAL) sim.interactionTypes.evaluate();".
 The whole existence of this function seems unnecessary to me.
 If SPATIAL is F, there will be no defined interaction types, right?
 So then calling "sim.interactionTypes.evaluate();" would do nothing, because sim.interactionTypes would evaluate to a zero-length vector.
 Am I missing something?

 Can't honestly remember why I wrote a dedicated function to this.
-I *think* I wasn't aware that calling a method on a zero-length vector wouldn't crash (as it would in some situations in R, for instance).
+I guess I wasn't aware that calling a method on a zero-length vector object wouldn't crash.
 There might be cases where I'm doing strange things with interactions and/or their evaluations.
 Might be worth keeping this in mind during the next Zoom session.

 ---